An Online Safety Advisor will be in touch within 24 hours

 7. YOUR CONTENT

-7.1 Where you have a membership, we may offer the opportunity for you and/or your users to submit content, such as your own training videos, details of external CPD undertaken by users, reviews of our content and answers to tests and assessments.
+7.1 Where you have a membership, we may offer the opportunity for you and/or your users to submit content, such as your own training videos, details of external CPD undertaken by users, the finalised version of your school’s policies, reviews of our content and answers to tests and assessments.

 7.2 You must not submit content which: